Skinner927/dirt/README.md

 ## Config

 Dirt has some internal options, but Tasks are also supposed to be configured.
-Most of the configuration will be done in the local `.dirt/dirt.ini` file.
-By default, all options can be configured from the command line, local, global, and user configuration files, and environment variables, but Task authors have the ability to forbid configuration from any of these mediums.
+Most of the configuration will be done in the local `dirt.ini` file which should be located at the root of the project.
+By default, all options can be configured from the command line, environment variables, and local, global, & user configuration files, but Task authors have the ability to forbid configuration from any of these mediums.

 Dirt keeps track of everywhere it got configuration from, and you may display the resolved configuration with the `--print-config` option.

+**Quick Notes!
+TODO: Make nicer**
+- `.ini` file supports `configparser.ExtendedInterpolation` so you can use `${foo}` to reference different variables or `${section_name:foo}` to reference variables in other sections.
+- `dirt.ini` can also be `.dirt.ini`

 ### Command line args